 See the Proceeding docket on Recordkeeping Investigation.

-See the Proceeding docket on Pipeline Safety in High Density Areas.
+See the Proceeding docket on Pipeline Classification Investigation on High Population Density Areas.

 ORA / TURN Op Ed, "PG&E Penalties are Reasonable and Will Benefit Ratepayers," San Francisco Chronicle, February 5, 2014.